GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Recognition Analysis

 \subsection{Effect of Prompt Design on Privacy Recognition}

-For the privacy recognition experiment in Section~\ref{sec:Recognition}, we first study how different prompt designs affect model performance.
-Recall that the model is required to output, for each piece of sensitive information, (1) a privacy risk level, (2) a privacy category, and (3) a judgment on whether the information is necessary for completing the task.

-\paragraph{Full-criteria prompts.} In the basic setting, the prompt instructs the model to enumerate all potentially sensitive items in the image and, for each item, simultaneously predict its risk level, privacy category, and task necessity.
-Because all three dimensions have deterministic ground-truth labels, an output is counted as correct only when all dimensions exactly match and the extracted text (e.g., email address, phone number, or person name) is also perfectly correct and complete.
+For the privacy recognition experiment in the main paper, we further study how different prompt designs affect model performance.
+In the basic setting, the prompt instructs the model to enumerate all potentially sensitive items in the image and, for each item, simultaneously predict its risk level, privacy category, and task necessity.
+Because all three dimensions have deterministic ground-truth labels, an output is counted as correct only when all dimensions exactly match and the extracted text is also perfectly correct and complete.

-\paragraph{Simple vs.\ detailed privacy definitions.} We then vary the granularity of the privacy definitions provided in the prompt.
+We then vary the granularity of the privacy definitions provided in the prompt.
 In the \emph{simple} setting, the prompt gives only coarse descriptions of privacy and risk levels; in the \emph{detailed} setting, the prompt includes fine-grained criteria and examples for each of the four risk levels and six privacy categories.
-Our results show that simple definitions lead to noticeably worse performance, while detailed and operational definitions consistently improve both risk-level and category prediction.
-This finding is consistent with recent work on prompt sensitivity, which shows that even small changes in wording can cause large variations in LLM accuracy~\cite{razavi2025promptset,chatterjee2024posix}, and with studies demonstrating that a well-designed prompt can be worth many supervised examples in downstream tasks~\cite{le-scao-rush-2021-many}.
+The original analysis shows that simple definitions lead to noticeably worse performance, while detailed and operational definitions consistently improve both risk-level and category prediction.
+A further binary privacy-judgment setting, in which the model only decides whether an item should be treated as private or non-private, suggests that models are substantially better at coarse privacy judgments than at the full structured task.

-\paragraph{Binary privacy judgment.} We further consider a setting where the prompt describes only high-level privacy principles and asks the model to decide whether each item should be treated as private or non-private, without requiring a specific category label.
-This experiment is designed to probe the model's intrinsic understanding of privacy.
-We observe that, although the exact mapping to our six-class taxonomy is often imperfect, the model is more reliable at deciding whether something should be considered private at all.
-This mirrors observations that LLMs are often better calibrated for coarse-grained decisions than for fine-grained classification when prompts are noisy or underspecified~\cite{razavi2025promptset}.